pymc-devs/pymc.io/blog/blog_gsoc_2025_announcement.md

 ## Resources

 ### Google Summer of Code (GSoC) Experience: Panel Discussion

+Google Summer of Code (GSOC) is a global, online program focused on bringing new contributors into open source software development.
+GSoC Contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.
+In this panel discussion, we speak with several GSOC alumni of the PyMC project to learn of their experiences including the application process, mentorship experience and post-GSOC open source participation.

+#### About the Panelists

+**[Tirth Patel](https://www.linkedin.com/in/tirthasheshpatel/)** is a maintainer of SciPy and a contributor to a few other open-source projects like NumPy, PyMC, and scikit-learn.
+He participated in Google Summer of Code with PyMC in 2020 and with SciPy in 2021.
+He works primarily with Python and C, and he also codes with C++ and Julia.
+He is currently a graduate computer science student at Arizona State University.

+**[Larry Dong](https://www.linkedin.com/in/larry-dong/)** is a PhD student in biostatistics at the Dalla Lana School of Public Health at the University of Toronto in Toronto, Canada.
+He began his PhD during the pandemic which has allowed him to be immersed in open-source, particularly in the PyMC community.
+His first GSoC project entailed implementing a Dirichlet Process submodule for PyMC and he returned for another GSoC to continue this project and to learn more about Aesara and AePPL.

+**[Oriol Abril Pla](https://www.linkedin.com/in/oriol-abril-pla-1b9123180/)** has a background in engineering physics and astrophysics and currently works as a computational statistician.
+He is a core contributor and council member of ArviZ and PyMC projects.
+Oriol dedicates a lot of his time to community management and documentation because he believes they are as important as the code.
+He has helped organize and mentored in multiple Data Umbrella sprints.
+He has also mentored many new ArviZ and PyMC team members whose backgrounds ranged from computational scientist to technical writer.

 <p>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/YE-TYJmvbfg" title="PyMC GSOC panel discussion video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen>
 </iframe>